BOOKS

 • A Paradigm Shift Worth Wrestling With

-When a book fundamentally shifts how an entire field understands its core subject, it deserves serious attention.
-Bessel van der Kolk's The Body Keeps the Score has done exactly that for trauma treatment, challenging decades of talk-therapy-only approaches and is The Body Keeps the Score worth reading for trauma recovery?
-The answer depends on whether you're ready for a comprehensive, sometimes overwhelming journey through the latest neuroscience of trauma.
+A landmark work that earns its reputation through specifics, not status — van der Kolk's case for body-based trauma treatment is methodical, evidence-grounded, and genuinely shifts how the field thinks.
+Bessel van der Kolk's The Body Keeps the Score has done exactly that for trauma treatment, challenging decades of talk-therapy-only approaches.
+The answer to whether it's worth reading depends on whether you're ready for a comprehensive, sometimes overwhelming journey through the neuroscience of trauma.

 Bessel van der Kolk M.D., a psychiatrist who has spent over four decades treating trauma survivors, presents a radical premise: traditional therapy often fails because it ignores the body's role in storing traumatic memories.
 Readers familiar with Trauma and Recovery by Judith Herman will recognize some foundational concepts, but van der Kolk goes further, integrating cutting-edge brain research with alternative healing modalities that might raise eyebrows in conventional psychiatric circles.